MindCS2018/Calendar-Analytics/README.md

 ![alt text](static/imgs/hp.png)

 Users sign in with Google.
 This is handled through OAuth 2.0, which authenticates the user and authorizes the app to view the user's Google calendar.
-For more information, see [Google's OAuth documentation](https://developers.google.com/api-client-library/python/guide/aaa_oauth).
+For more information, see [Google's OAuth docs](https://developers.google.com/api-client-library/python/guide/aaa_oauth).

 ####Dashboard

-After login, the user is directed to the dashboard page where they choose which calendars to analyze, along with a chart type and date range.
-Clicking any of these buttons sends an AJAX request to the server, which then queries the database and returns an object to render the chart.
+After login, the user is directed to the dashboard page where they can choose which calendars to analyze, along with the chart type and date range.
+Clicking any of these buttons will send an AJAX request to the server, which then queries the database and returns an object to render the chart.

 ![alt text](static/imgs/chord.png)

 ####Team View

 In this D3 chord diagram, the nodes represent each member of the team, and the arcs represent the total amount of time spent working together.
-Hovering over each arc displays a tooltip with the following summary information: the total number of hours spent collaborating, the total percentage of each person's time that represents, and the total percentage of the team's time.
+Hovering over each arc displays a tooltip with the following info: the total amount of time spent collaborating, the total percentage of each person's time that represents, and the total percentage of the team's time.

 ![alt text](static/imgs/chord-2.png)

 ####Individual View

 In this chart.js doughnut chart, each person's events are categorized into different meeting types.
-Hovering over each section of the chart displays the total amount of time spent in each type of meeting.
+Hovering over each section of the chart displays the total amount of time spent in each meeting category.

 ![alt text](static/imgs/doughnut.png)